onedata/onedatafilerestclient/README.md

 If requested file is a directory, this method returns a TAR archive with its contents.
 Any nested files or subdirectories, to which the client does not have access (e.g. due to insufficient POSIX permissions or ACLs) are omitted in the resulting archive.
-Request for directory download results in a redirection URL (in Location header) that contains the ID of a temporary download session.

 ```python
 >>> tar_bytes = client.get_file_content('MyData', file_path='dir1')